Leo3418/leo3418.github.io/collections/multilingual-jekyll-site-en.md

 ---
-title: "Building a Multilingual Jekyll Site"
+title: "Build a Multilingual Jekyll Site"
 permalink: /collections/multilingual-jekyll-site
 lang: en
 license: false
 ---

-As I explained in [this post](/2020/04/24/restarting-personal-site), I plan to share on this site my experience and knowledge about things I play around with, in more than one language when possible.
-So, my goal was to build a multilingual site using [Jekyll](https://jekyllrb.com/).
-With Jekyll, bloggers can write their posts in a markup language like [Markdown](https://en.wikipedia.org/wiki/Markdown) and generate HTML documents directly from the contents, so they can focus more on their posts and less on HTML and other technical stuff.
-Jekyll also supports using plugins to augment the site, and thanks to plugin developers, multilingual plugins make publishing contents in several languages on the same Jekyll site easy.
+[Jekyll](https://jekyllrb.com/) is a static website generator.
+It creates static HTML documents directly, making hosting a website as easy as setting up an HTTP server.
+Yet it is still very powerful: it can generate HTML documents from [Markdown](https://en.wikipedia.org/wiki/Markdown), which makes writing and formatting articles and posts easy and fun; it supports plugins that add more feature to itself, the generated site, or even both.

-However, there are still a few things that require extra care and some possible improvements on the site's user experience that are not offered by those plugins, which will be covered by pages in this collection.
-We will walk through all the steps needed to set up a multilingual Jekyll site similar to this one.
+Thanks to plugin developers, we have multilingual plugins for Jekyll which allow us to make our site useful to more people in different parts of the world by presenting translated and localized contents.
+However, there are still a few things that require extra care and some possible improvements on the site's user experience that are not offered by those plugins, which will be covered by the guides in this collection.
+We will walk through all the steps needed to set up a multilingual Jekyll site similar to the one you are currently viewing.

 The multilingual plugin I will use for this collection is [Polyglot](https://github.com/untra/polyglot/).
 Of course, this is also the